Thikana (film)

 Thikana is a 1987 Hindi crime drama film directed by Mahesh Bhatt.
 It stars Smita Patil, Anil Kapoor and Amrita Singh in lead roles.

 Plot

-Alcoholic lawyer Ravi Goel (Anil Kapoor) does not get cases because he refuses to lie.
-He lives with his mother (Rohini Hattangadi) and sister Shashi (Smita Patil), who also happens to be the breadwinner for the family.
+Alcoholic lawyer Ravi Goel does not get cases because he refuses to lie.
+He lives with his mother and sister Shashi, who also happens to be the breadwinner for the family.

-MP Rane (Avtar Gill) rapes a girl and is videotaped by a cameraman, (Madan Jain).
+MP Rane rapes a girl and is videotaped by a cameraman.
 Rane has both of them killed.
-Meanwhile, Shashi becomes pregnant from Ranveer Singh (Suresh Oberoi).
+Meanwhile, Shashi becomes pregnant from Ranveer Singh.
 She refuses to marry him because she feels that when she would leave her family, they would be in trouble.
 Ranbir convinces Ravi to take on cases to fight in the court.

-Tea shop owner Chakradhari (Satish Kaushik) tells Ravi that dancer Shaila (Amrita Singh)'s brother has been missing for some time.
+Tea shop owner Chakradhari tells Ravi that dancer Shaila's brother has been missing for some time.
 Ravi begins searching for her brother and discovering his death, tries to find the killers.